shriniwas26/shriniwas26.github.io/_projects/2022-08-01-covid-19-visualization.md

 ---

 # COVID-19 Data Visualization in the Netherlands using Plotly/Dash

+## Description
 This was a project I did to use the dashboarding skills I learned (Plotly/Dash) to visualize the COVID-19 data in the Netherlands.

-The dadashboard can be accessed [here](https://covid-dashboard-nl-2ad60227cfd2.herokuapp.com/).
+The dashboard can be accessed [here](https://covid-dashboard-nl-2ad60227cfd2.herokuapp.com/).

 ## Data Source
 The data is fetched from the RIVM website.
 The data is fetched using the `requests` library and is updated daily.
 It is a simple columnar dataset with the following columns: